 Brush entire top lightly with oil.
 Using a serrated knife and a sawing motion, cut burek all the way to the bottom into 12 squares.

 In a medium bowl, mix eggs with yogurt and soda water.
 Pour over burek.
 Cover with plastic wrap and refrigerate 2 hours.
-Heat oven to 350 F. Bake 45 minutes or until golden brown.
+Pre-heat oven to 350 F. Bake 45 minutes or until golden brown.
 Cool slightly before serving.

 This makes a great luncheon course, entrée or appetizer and freezes well cooked or uncooked.